MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 - *Status to Draft* - status of product in Shopify will be set to Draft.
 - *Status to Archived* - product will be archived in Shopify.

 ## Sync item images
-For already syncrhronized items you can also configure synchronization of images.
+For already synchronized items you can also configure synchronization of images.
 **Sync Item Images**
 - *Blank* - synchronizations of items is disabled
 - *To Shopify* - Picture of Items are exported to Shopify